cunnie/writings/i_am_become_forever.md

 divided, the structure was breathtakingly beautiful.

-It was too much effort to try to follow the strands to Princeton; instead, she moved up, farther and farther, until the Eastern seabord was laid out before her.
+It was too much effort to try to follow the strands to Princeton; instead, she moved up, farther and farther, until the Eastern seaboard was laid out before her.
 She knew Princeton.
 Although it wasn't her alma mater, she visited friends there, physicists.
 Physicists who worked on the Tokamak. _It was mothballed in 1997_, she thought to herself. _Why would a project that has been shut down for